 “This neuroscience-driven modernisation of psychiatry and clinical psychology could improve the lives of those with autism and other brain disorders, as well as their families,” he says.

-Lyndal Byford is Director of News and Partnerships at the Australian Science Media Centre.
+Lyndal Byford is Director of News and Partnerships at the Australian Science Media Centre, and the 2022 Unsung Hero of Science Communication.

 Read science facts, not fiction...